-For days, it has been a kind of a destination – “towards the Ruvuma.”
-But now that we are here, somehow it isn’t.
-We could actually wade through it with our packs balanced on our heads and just wander on, through more trackless bush.
+For days, it was a kind of a destination – “the Ruvuma.”
+It drew us on, as if it held some reward.
+But now that we are here, it does not feel like a destination, and there is no reward.
+It is just part of the bush.
+We could actually wade through with our packs balanced on our heads and just wander on, through more trackless wilderness.

-To civilisation and its bureaucrats, it is the border with Tanzania, but in this remote wilderness it really is just a place where a large river flows; where river dwellers like hippos and crocodiles and otters live and where bush dwellers descend down the steep banks to drink.
-For us, the closest it got to a destination was a place where we dropped our loads to stare over the chocolate water slipping by, and rest in the cool shade of the giant wild fig in the background until the midday heat had subsided a bit.
+To civilisation and its bureaucrats, it is a border, with Tanzania.
+But in this remote wilderness it is just a place where a large river flows.
+River dwellers, hippos and crocodiles and otters live here, and bush dwellers descend the steep banks to drink.
+For us the closest it got to a destination was a place where we dropped our loads and sat down in the shade of a wild fig to rest and stare over the chocolate water slipping by.

-Upstream, to the west, were the odd bush village on the river; further on, an uncertain road butted up from Lichinga, with more villages tenuously clinging to its meagre feed.
-It was from one of these, on the way in, where old Kgalilaga, local headman, bush man, and speaker of rudimentary English and Fanagolo, learnt as a young man working on the South African mines, was fortuitously recruited.
+Upstream, to the west, the odd bush village nudge the river bank; still further west the red scar of a road buts south from the rudimentary ferry, to Lichinga.
+Along it, little villages cling like suckling piglets.
+It was from one of these, on the way in, where old Kgalilaga was fortuitously encountered, and promptly recruited.
+He was the village headman, bush man, and speaker of rudimentary English and Fanagolo – learnt as a young man, partly in Malawi and partly working on the South African mines.

 So, at about three o’clock we shouldered our packs and set off eastwards, eager for the brutal and the subtle that awaited us.

 Remarkable account of your journey into the deep bush, I really enjoy reading your blog, a very realistic account of your adventures.